Story & Leadership Program

 Directors:

-Open to any mid-career Canadian women screen directors with a feature film, television or web series project they are planning to direct.
+Candidates will also have a narrative (fiction) feature film, television or digital series project they are planning to direct.
 Projects at any stage of development will be considered, however projects that have a full draft script are preferred.
-Regardless if a full script is available, a minimum of two written scenes and a story synopsis (maximum 1 page) are required.
+Regardless if a full script is available, a minimum of two written scenes (2-3 pages each) and a story synopsis (maximum 1 page) are required.
 While directors do not have to be the writers of their project, it is expected that they will take an active role in developing the story through the program.
 Director Participants must be prepared to attend the entire program.

 WIDC aims to create a collegial and safe space for the creative expression of story.